OISF/suricata/doc/userguide/upgrade.rst

 - IPS users: by default various new "exception policies" are set to DROP traffic.
 Please see :ref:`Exception Policies <exception policies>` for details on the settings and their scope.
+- New protocols enabled by default: bittorrent-dht, quic, http2
+- The telnet protocol is also enabled by default, but only for the ``app-layer``.

 Security changes
 ~~~~~~~~~~~~~~~~